zaimhalili/Equathora/equathora/backend/EquathoraBackend/SUPABASE_SYNC.md

 B) Supabase Edge Function / Webhook
 - Create an Edge Function in Supabase that posts to `https://your-backend.example.com/api/users/sync` when an auth event occurs.
+  - When calling the backend, include the header `X-Backend-Secret` with the value set in your backend's `BackendSharedSecret` config (or environment variable).
+This shared-secret prevents unauthorized clients from syncing data.

 ## 4) Recording attempts / solves
 Call the backend endpoint to sync attempts (from frontend or server-side) after the user completes a problem: